CSTDev/personal-site/src/content/posts/2019-12-20-delete-kubernetes-resources-after-period.md

 ##### Delete Resource

-Finally pass all the matching resource names into the kubectl delete command:
+Finally, pass all the matching resource names into the kubectl delete command:

 ```
 xargs --no-run-if-empty kubectl delete pipelinerun